Jon Berti Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The Mariners pitching staff ranks eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Mariners' 4.07 team ERA ranks 12th among all league pitching staffs.
+- The Mariners' 4.02 team ERA ranks 11th across all league pitching staffs.

-- Mariners pitchers combine to allow 60 home runs (0.9 per game), the fewest in baseball.
+- Mariners pitchers combine to allow 61 home runs (0.9 per game), the first-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.